core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 * 'topic_data': There is no default value.
 This field is required and must be specified by the client or broker.

-* 'resource_type': The default value is "core.ps.conf".
+* 'resource_type': The default value for a topic resource is "core.ps.conf".

 * 'media_type': The default value is an empty string, indicating that no media type is specified.